-- A Doctorate degree is awarded on the basis of a thesis. - At least one accredited research publication paper should be in place or at least two accepted papers in DHET accredited journals. - One copy for each examiner, plus three bound copies and one unbound copy must be submitted at the Examinations Office - The oral defense and examination of the thesis and its hypothesis (for about one hour) is compulsory and must take place at the University of Venda. - A summary of the thesis, in English, not exceeding 1 000 words, must be written by the candidate to the satisfaction of the supervisor.
+- A Doctorate degree is awarded on the basis of a thesis. - An electronic copy must be submitted at the Examinations Office - The oral defense and examination of the thesis and its hypothesis (for about one hour) is compulsory and must take place at the University of Venda.

+• A summary of the thesis, in English, not exceeding 1 000 words, must be written by the candidate to the satisfaction of the supervisor.